truenas/documentation/content/CORE/Storage/Pools/StorageEncryption.md

  * In **Destination**, select the dataset to replicate the files to.
  * Set **Encryption**.
  * Choose either **PASSPHRASE** or **HEX** for the **Encryption Key Format**.
  * If you selected PASSPHRASE, type the passphrase.
-If you selected HEX, set *G*enerate Encryption Key**.
+If you selected HEX, set **Generate Encryption Key**.
  * Set **Store Encryption key in Sending TrueNAS database**.
  * Click **Next**